Spectral analysis for nonstationary audio: Joint estimation of time warping and amplitude modulation

 for some regularization parameter $0 \leq r \leq 1$. \end{remark}

 \begin{remark} After convergence of the estimation algorithm, the estimated functions $\tilde a$ and $\tilde\gamma$ allow constructing a ``stationarized" signal

 $\tilde x$ is an estimation of the original underlying stationary signal $x$.
-Furthermore, the Welch periodogram~\cite{Welch67use} may be computed from $\tilde x$ to obtain an estimator of $\ccS_X$ whose bias is not depending on frequency (unlike the estimator used within the iterative algorithm). \end{remark}
+Furthermore, the Welch periodogram~\cite{Welch67use} may be computed from $\tilde x$ to obtain an estimator of $\ccS_X$ whose bias does not depend on frequency (unlike the estimator used within the iterative algorithm). \end{remark}

-\begin{remark} In order to accelerate the speed of the algorithm, the estimation can be done only on a subsampled time.
+\begin{remark} In order to accelerate the speed of the algorithm, the estimation can be done only on a subsampled time grid.
 The main effect of this choice on the algorithm concerns the final estimation of $a$ and $\gamma$ which is more sensitive to the interpolation operation. \end{remark}

-In the following section, we analyze quantities that enable the evaluation of the expected performances of the estimators, and their influence of the algorithm.
-The reader who is not directly interested in the statistical background may skip these section and jump directly to the numerical results in part~\ref{se:results}.
+In the following section, we analyze quantities that enable the evaluation of the expected performances of the estimators, and their influence on the algorithm.
+The reader who is not directly interested in the statistical background may skip this section and jump directly to the numerical results in part~\ref{se:results}.